NCAR/seqgentools/README.rst

 Getting-started
 =================

 Whenever possible, "seqgentools" follows conventions of using "itertools_" so that user can leverage of their knowledge.
 One obvious difference between "seqgentools" and "itertools_" is that seqgentools allows indexing using brackets of "[" and "]".
-The other notable difference is that, in "seqgentools", the name of sequence genrators starts with a capital letter while "itertools_" starts with a lower-cases.
-This is to emphasize that sequence generators are genrated from class, not from function.
+The other notable difference is that, in "seqgentools", the name of sequence generators starts with a capital letter while "itertools_" starts with a lower-case.
+This is to emphasize that sequence generators are instantiated from class, not from function.

 As of this version, "seqgentools" implemented follwoing sequence generators.

-    * Count: generates a sequence of, possibily infinite, numbers
+    * Count:            generates a sequence of, possibily infinite, evenly spaced numbers
-    * Cycle: generates a cyclic sequence of another sequence
+    * Cycle:            generates a cyclic chain of another sequence
     * Repeat:           generates a repeating sequece of object
-    * Chain: generate a chained seqnece of another sequences
+    * Chain:            generates a chained seqnece of another sequences
-    * Product: generate a sequence of mathematical product of another sequences
+    * Product:          generates a sequence of mathematical product of another sequences
-    * Permutations: generate a permuted sequence of another sequence
+    * Permutations:     generates a permuted sequence of another sequence
-    * Combinations: generate a combinated sequence of another sequence
+    * Combinations:     generates a combinated sequence of another sequence
-    * PermutationRange: generate a chained sequence of series of permuted sequence ranging r=0 to r=n of another sequence
+    * PermutationRange: generates a chained sequence of series of permuted sequence ranging r=0 to r=n of another sequence
-    * CombinationRange: generate a chained sequence of series of combinated sequence ranging r=0 to r=n of another sequence
+    * CombinationRange: generates a chained sequence of series of combinated sequence ranging r=0 to r=n of another sequence
-    * Wrapper: genearte a sequence from Python sequece data types
+    * Wrapper:          geneartes a sequences from Python sequece data types

 [seqgentools examples]